 In order to finish with all the options and possibilities that you have, we need to end up with the arraigo procedure.

-Because, what happens if you have been living in Spain during 3 years under an irregular situation (which means, illegally)?
+Because, what happens if you have been living in Spain for 3 years under an irregular situation (which means, illegally)?

 Are you doomed to go back to your country?